obsidianmd/obsidian-help/en/Plugins/Slash commands.md

-Slash commands allow you to perform commands from inside the editor by typing a forward slash (`/`).
+Slash commands allow you to perform commands from inside the editor by typing a forward slash (`/`) at the beginning of a line or after any blank space.

 To run a command using Slash commands: